codepath/android_guides/Using-Parceler.md

 1. Remove the `Serializable interface` back to its original form.
 2. Annotate the class with the `@Parcel` decorator.
-3. Use only public fields (private fields cannot be detected during annotation)
+3. Use only public fields (private fields cannot be detected during annotation) that need to be serialized.
 4. Create a public constructor with no arguments for the annotation library too.

 ```java